Solomon-igbigbi/react-test/README.md

 # Goals/Outcomes ✨
 - To test knowledge of consuming APIs and handling responses
 - Loading state and knowing where and how to make multiple API calls efficiently
+- Should be able to play/pause a music

 # Pre-requisites ✅
 - Add your Deezer client ID & secret to `env`